Esdrasmelo/rest-redis/README.md

 ## Extra

 In the beggining of the process the _backend-cont_ will wait for _redis_ and _postgres_ containers initialize 100% and after that it will run some commands and one of these commands is **yarn prisma migrate reset -f**.
-This command will create a postgres database called **rest-redis**, create 3 tables (users, jobs and products) and it will seed this database creating 75k data in each of this 3 tables.
+This command will create a postgres database called **rest-redis**, create 3 tables (users, jobs and products) and it will seed this database creating an amount of data according to the provided number on the SEED_NUMBER environment variable.

 After all this docker initialization process you can access 6 routes, the first 3 routes are **users**, **jobs** and **products** and in these endpoint all the data will be fetch directly from database and it maybe can be slow but after that you can access another 3 routes just typing "**/redis**" in each of those 3 previous routes that i presented to you.
 In these endpoints - the endpoints which have "**/redis**" in the route - all the data will be fetch from the database on the first access but after the first access all the data will be fetch from **Redis**.